Interoperability

 The term target options refers to the different ways to obtain the article or acquire access to other content.
 These options may include:

-• Full text access from various and possibly multiple vendors or publishers.
+• Full text access from vendors or publishers.
 This is why a record in a discovery service may have multiple links to content.

 • Information about the article's physical location if available on a library's shelves.